 This status will provide a simple chargeable status indication that may take one of three values Y/N/U:

-Y: indicating the patient is likely chargeable for NHS care
+Y: indicating the patient (or their country of origin) may be chargeable for NHS care.

+This status may be associated with Category Chargeable Statuses C-F or ‘Decision Pending’

-N: indicating the patient is likely not chargeable for NHS care for one of the following reasons:
+N: indicating the patient is likely not chargeable for NHS care.

-Ordinarily resident in the UK (according to the domestic Charging Regulations)

-Resident in UK, in possession of a valid visa AND (surcharge paid OR exempt)

-Ordinarily resident in another EEA country AND (EHIC/PRC/S2 OR exempt)

-Not ordinarily resident in the UK, not paid, but exempt by personal status or treatment
+This status may be associated with Category Chargeable Statuses A-B

 U: for ‘Unset’ indicating that no specific information is available from the HO or an OVM to make a chargeable status determination.

 Category Chargeable Status